 Established in 2016, the Technical Cooperation Group on the Indicators for SDG 4 - Education 2030 (TCG) provides a platform to discuss and develop the indicators used to monitor the Education 2030 Agenda in an open, inclusive and transparent manner.

-The TCG is composed of 35 regionally representative members of Member States, multilateral agencies and civil society groups, in addition to the Co-Chair of the SDG-Education 2030 Steering Committee.
-The UNESCO Institute for Statistics (UIS) hosts the TCG Secretariat.
+The TCG is composed of a maximum of 35 regionally representative members of Member States, multilateral agencies and civil society groups, in addition to the Co-Chair of the SDG-Education 2030 Steering Committee.
+The UNESCO Institute for Statistics (UIS) hosts the TCG Secretariat and is co-chaired by Silvia Montoya, Director of UIS, and Manos Antoninis, Director of the Global Education Monitoring Report (GEMR).
 There is a rotation of the TCG members every two years and members are elected based on UNESCO’s official electoral regional groupings.

 The key objectives of the TCG include the following:

 - Establish common data standards and methodologies of universal validity that maximize the use of different sources of information for the global and thematic indicator framework of Sustainable Development Goal 4 (SDG 4) and the Education 2030 Agenda.
 More concretely to:

 - recommend and decide on priorities on improvements in efficiency and alignment of education data collection systems;

 - propose, develop and endorse methodological norms and standards for specific indicators;

 - propose, develop and endorse tools and guidelines for specific indicators;